Texas Sex Abuse Lawsuit

 Texas Sexual Abuse Verdicts and Settlements

-$300,000 Verdict (2019): The plaintiff, a minor female, was reportedly sexually assaulted by defendant while she was in his home where his wife was babysitting her.
-The lawsuit alleged that the defendant inappropriately engaged in illicit sexual conduct with her resulting in her physical and emotional injuries.
+• $300,000 Verdict (2019): The plaintiff, a minor female, was reportedly sexually assaulted by defendant while she was in his home where his wife was babysitting her.
+Her family hired a Texas sex abuse lawyer who filed a lawsuit that alleged that the defendant inappropriately engaged in illicit sexual conduct with her resulting in her physical and emotional injuries.

-$17,500 Settlement (2014): The plaintiff, a minor, was allegedly sexually assaulted by an employee at the defendant day care center.
-The lawsuit alleged that the daycare was negligent in hiring and training of its staff who were entrusted with the care of minor children.
+• $17,500 Settlement (2014): The plaintiff, a minor, was allegedly sexually assaulted by an employee at the defendant day care center.
+The family hired a school sex abuse lawyer who filed a lawsuit alleging that the daycare was negligent in hiring and training of its staff who were entrusted with the care of minor children.
 There is no description of the nature of the abuse, but it was presumably not very severe given the low settlement amount.

 If you are considering filing a civil lawsuit for sex abuse, contact us at 800-553-8082 for a free consultation.